EduardoPetrini/package-version-display/README.md

 # The Package Version Display - VSCode Extension
-This extension make it easy to see the version of your current working no JavaScript/TypeScript module.
+This extension makes it easy to see the version of your current working no JavaScript/TypeScript module.

 ## Installation